WaelWM/Drawing-Web-Application/Project Documentation.md

 }
 ```

 Firstly, the font has been customized and in order to that, there is a need to import the chosen fonts from the particular website.
-Afther that, the marin, padding, box-sizinz, and font-family properties has been set to style our font as needed.
+After that, the ```margin```, ```padding```, ````box-sizing```, and ```font-family``` properties has been set to style our font as needed.
 Furthermore, some properties are needed to style the whole website which is in ```body``` tag.
 Thus, the display set to flex so this will arrange the elements automatically in a responsive manner.
-Also, the items and contents have been styled to be in the center adn the heigh and background color is also set.
+Also, the items and contents have been styled to be in the center.
+Height and background color is also set to meet the needed requirements style for this website.

 ## JavaScript: